argilla-io/argilla/argilla-v1/README.md

 ### Take control of your data and models

-Most AI platforms are black boxes.
+Most AI tools are black boxes.
 Argilla is different.
 We believe that you should be the owner of both your data and your models.
 That's why we provide you with all the tools your team needs to **manage your data and models in a way that suits you best**.

 ### Improve efficiency by quickly iterating on the right data and models